dhylands/rshell/README.rst

     optional arguments:
-      -h, --help       show this help message and exit -r, --recursive  remove directories and their contents recursively -f, --force      ignore nonexistant files and arguments
+      -h, --help       show this help message and exit -r, --recursive  remove directories and their contents recursively -f, --force      ignore nonexistent files and arguments

 A single pattern may be specified.
 Pattern matching is performed according to a subset of the Unix rules (see below).
 Directories can only be removed if the recursive argument is provided.

-Beware of rm -r * or worse.
+Beware of :code:`rm -r *` or worse.

 rsync
 -----